adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

 The route will be “http://localhost:3300/controllername”.

-Then, any method from the router will appear in the URL.
+Then, any method from the router will be accessible via the URL.

-If you want to have your own path, please provide your implementation of the `getHttpPath` function.
+If you want to define a custom path, you can provide your own implementation of the `getHttp-Path` function.

 ```js
   getHttpPath() {